potterzot/research_plan/ideas.md

 ### Water and transportation costs

 Given two types of countries: water-rich and data/tech-rich, but where transport costs of water are high and transport costs of data/tech are low...

+### Negotiation when agents believe they have the right

+### In a market place of free ideas and money with entrenched interests, do we necessarily reach efficiency?

+### Does open science engender trust in results?